Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/http-cache/index.md

 * `httpcache.config.cache-handling-rules.pid` Service pid of cache handling rules applied for this config.
 Note that this is cache config specific rule while the global set of rules set at cache engine are applied to all cache configs.
 * `httpcache.config.filter-scope` specifies if the HTTP Cache config should be evaluated at the Sling Request or Include level.
 Valid values are `REQUEST` or `INCLUDE`.
 Available since v2.6.0/3.2.0 - prior all caching occurred at the REQUEST level which is the default.

+Since 4.0.0 and not supported by default MEM cache store (use JCR or Caffeine)
+* `httpcache.config.expiry.on.create ` Sets a expiry time in milliseconds that is specific to cache entries that belong to this configuration.
+* `httpcache.config.expiry.on.update` Refresh expiry time on update, specific to cache entries that belong to this configuration.
+* `httpcache.config.expiry.on.read` Refresh expiry time on read, specific to cache entries that belong to this configuration.
+    * If above are not specified, per store TTL will be used.
+If specified, overrides store TTL (for entries that belong to configuration)
+    * These options have `-1L` (disabled) as default.

 #### Configuring cache config extension (GroupHttpCacheConfigExtension)

 User group based cache config extension and associated cache key creation.
 Modeled as OSGi configuration factory.
 Multiple configurations allowed.